TusharBhattacharya2103/BlogApp-Backend-/README.md

 # BlogApp-Backend-
 A RESTful blog backend built with Node.js, Express, and MongoDB.
 Supports creating posts, adding comments, liking/unliking posts, and fetching related data using Mongoose population.
 Follows MVC architecture and REST best practices.
-# Blog App Backend 🚀

-A simple RESTful backend for a blog application built using **Node.js, Express, and MongoDB (Mongoose)**.
-This project supports creating posts, adding comments, liking/unliking posts, and fetching posts with related data.

----

 ## 📌 Features